teaguetomesh/quantum_circuit_generator/README.md

 ```
 your_project_folder/
     your.py
-    files.py
+    script.py
     here.py
     quantum_circuit_generator/
 ```

+You can then generate circuits in your scripts.
-As an example, you can generate a 4x4x8 supremacy circuit with the following lines
+As an example, inside script.py you can generate a 4x4x8 supremacy circuit with the following lines

 ```
+# within script.py
 from quantum_circuit_generator.gen_supremacy import generate

 circ = generate(4,4,8)